 The dignity of every human being is to have the opportunity to be a saint.
 It means that each of us has the right to be completely happy according to God’s will.
 Thus, the first step we can take is defend the right to life, which implies an inherent defense of other rights which enable people with special needs to achieve the fullest measure of personal development of skills and rights.
 These include the right to equal opportunity in education, in employment, religious advice, as well as the right to free access to facilities and services.
 To help them is a privilege and an opportunity, as well as a duty.

-In a secular culture where “perfection” is based on material and physical possessions, the church (that is, you and I) must protect the little ones.
-A “blind eye” attitude is not what we should have.
+In a secular culture where our idea of perfection is based on material and physical possessions, the church (that is, you and I) must protect the little ones.
+A blind-eye attitude is not what we should have.
 Thus, we must work together to understand the situation of special needs people, get involved with them and include them in society.
 A good attitude from society is to look at people with special needs as complete human beings with feelings, souls, and the utmost dignity and beauty.
 Together, we must protect the rights and dignity of people who are vulnerable because they were created in the same image and likeness of God.